Tips for Working with Cowork

 2. "Summarize totals from all files, broken down by quarter"

-3. "Create a Word report with charts and tables"
+3. "Create a report in Word format with charts and tables"

-Breaking tasks into steps allows you to verify each stage — if step 1 is wrong, you can fix it before generating a report from incorrect data.
+Breaking into steps allows you to verify one point at a time — if step 1 is wrong, you can fix it before generating a report from incorrect data

 If you have standards that apply every time, such as: